nnirror/facet/README.md

 2. The `pattern generator` server starts up on http://localhost:1123.
 This server listens to requests from the text editor UI in the browser located at http://localhost:1124 and interprets those commands into data.
 If the pattern is intended to be played back as audio, a corresponding .wav file will be stored in the `tmp/` subdirectory in the Facet repo.
 Otherwise, if the pattern is intended for MIDI or OSC output, the data will be posted directly to the transport server.

-### Running Facet with Max / Max for Live

-It is possible to do audio playback with Facet directly in Max or Max for Live.
-In that case, turn off browser sound playback by toggling off the "sound" icon in the bottom-right of the code editor.
-Your selected preference for whether the browser should handle sound playback will persist between sessions.
-You can change back and forth any time.

-The necessary Max patchers for sound playback are included in this repo.

-If running Max: the `facet.maxpat` patcher has 4 individual channels of audio output plus a fifth outlet for passing OSC commands into your patcher.

-If running Max for Live: the `facet.axmd` and `facet_4ch.amxd` Max for Live devices allow for stereo and 4 channel audio outputs in Ableton Live, respectively.
-To access the third and fourth channels of `facet_4ch.amxd`, create a second track and select input channels 3/4 from the input track where `facet_4ch.amxd` is running.

-#### Configuration for Max / Max for Live
+#### Configuration for Max

-1. Open Max, or if using Max for Live, click the Edit Button to launch the Max Editor.
+1. Open Max.
 In the Max navbar, go to > Options > File Preferences, click "Add Path", and add the facet directory (the folder that contains this file).
 Make sure that the Subfolders checkbox is checked.
-2. If using Max: Create a new patcher, and add a "facet" object.
+2. Create a new Max patcher, and add a `facet` object.
-3. If using Max for Live: move the `max/facet.amxd` and `max/facet_4ch.amxd` files from this directory to where you store your Max for Live Audio Effect devices.
-Drop an instance of `facet.axmd` into a track in a Live set.
+3. The single outlet in the `facet` object will pass OSC commands from Facet into your patcher.
+Use the `/route` Max object to route the OSC data in your Max patcher.
+4. See the `examples/osc.md` example file for more details on receiving OSC in Max or any other application.

 ### Variables